 Synonym: bilirubin encephalopathy

-Kernicterus is a complication of neonatal jaundice.
-The word kernicterus means yellow kern, kern being the structures of the brain that are most commonly affected.
-They are the basal ganglia, hippocampus, geniculate bodies and cranial nerve nuclei, especially the oculomotor, vestibular and cochlear.
+Kernicterus is a bilirubin-induced brain damage most commonly seen in infants.
+Regions of the brain most commonly affected are the basal ganglia, hippocampus, geniculate bodies and cranial nerve nuclei, especially the oculomotor, vestibular and cochlear.
 The cerebellum can also be affected.

 Acute bilirubin encephalopathy is an acute clinical manifestation of bilirubin toxicity.
 There is hypotonia followed by hypertonia, opisthotonus (hyperextension of the spine causing backward arching of the neck and back) or retrocollis (backward arching of the neck).